 Broad Area Coverage

-With the real-time planet monitoring feature, Planet is a new agriculture software product that delivers accurate and quality data at a worldwide level.
+With the real-time planet monitoring feature, Planet is a new agriculture software solution that delivers accurate and quality data at a worldwide level.
 A field-level accuracy provided by the application is at a resolution of 0.8 and 3-5 m.
 More specifically, great resolution multispectral data are gathered to offer in-field information with high positional accuracy of less than 10 m RMSE globally.
 It’s ground-controlled by extremely high-resolution agriculture satellite imagery.

 However, it’s worth noting that the following technologies can also be utilized for building precision agriculture apps with the functionalities we’ve covered in this section: